Izaan7-7-7/python-RapidType/README.md

 ## Disclaimer

-This project was created for educational purposes only.
+This project was created for educational purposes only not to harm anyone!